 3. Give it a name and go to Advanced Options.

-4. Open the “Comment and tags” tab, and in the “Comment contains” field, add your identifier (see picture below).
+4. Open the “Comment and tags” tab, and in the “Comment contains” field, add your identifier.

 Have you ever had a client who just loves to send you source texts full of colors, highlights, and other RPR-type tags that are not required for the translation?
 If you import those Excel files with the default filter, chances are you’ll end up with this kind of tag soup: